Slovenia to speed up processing of asylum seekers

 Since Hungary closed its border with Croatia in mid-October and pushed migrant flows west to Slovenia, over 310,000 people have arrived to Slovenia, which is the smallest country on the Balkan migrant route.

-So far only about 120 of those migrants have asked for asylum in Slovenia but the government has decided to speed up procedures to harmonise legislation with that of the EU.
+So far only about 120 of those migrants have asked for asylum in Slovenia but the government has decided to speed up procedures to harmonize legislation with that of the EU.

 According to the proposal, authorities will have two months to resolve asylum requests in cases of people "for whom it is established from the start that they obviously do not need international protection", the government said in a report after its regular weekly meeting.